 $ ansible -m ping ubuntu-2404 -e 'ansible_connection=lxd' -vvvv

-You’ll get the dreaded:
+You’ll get the error:

 Error: Failed to fetch instance "10" in project "default": Instance not found